istio/istio.io/_posts/2017-12-07-mixer-spof-myth.md

 ### Sharding

 In very large meshes, the load on Mixer can be great.
 There can be a large number of Mixer instances, each straining to keep caches primed to satisfy incoming traffic.
 We expect to eventually introduce intelligent sharding such that Mixer instances become slightly specialized in handling particular data streams in order to increase the likelihood of cache hits.
-We don’t do this yet, but expect to see this down the line.
+In other words, sharding helps improve cache efficiency by routing related traffic to the same Mixer instance over time, rather than randomly dispatching to any available Mixer instance.

 ## Conclusion

-Practical experience at Google showed that the model of a slim sidecar proxy and a large caching control plane intermediary hits a sweet spot, delivering excellent perceived availability and latency.
+Practical experience at Google showed that the model of a slim sidecar proxy and a large shared caching control plane intermediary hits a sweet spot, delivering excellent perceived availability and latency.
 We’ve taken the lessons learned there and applied them to create more sophisticated and effective caching, prefetching, and buffering strategies in Istio.
 We’ve also optimized the communication protocols to reduce overhead when a cache miss does occur.

 Mixer is still young.
-As of Istio 0.3, we haven’t really done significant perf work within Mixer itself.
+As of Istio 0.3, we haven’t really done significant performance work within Mixer itself.
 This means when a request misses the sidecar cache, we spend more time in Mixer to respond to requests than we should.
 We’re doing a lot of work to improve this in coming months to reduce the overhead that Mixer imparts in the synchronous precondition check case.

 We hope this post makes you appreciate the inherent benefits that Mixer brings to Istio.
 Don’t hesitate to post comments or questions to [istio-integrations@](https://groups.google.com/forum/#!forum/istio-integrations).